vic-ma/website/content/posts/2025-07-15-design-doc/index.md

 ## Bugs

 I found two more UI-related bugs ([1](https://gitlab.gnome.org/jrb/crosswords/-/issues/280), [2](https://gitlab.gnome.org/jrb/crosswords/-/issues/282)).
 These are in addition to the ones I mentioned in my last blog post---and they're all related.
-They have to do with GTK and sidebars and resizing, and other things of that nature.
+They have to do with GTK and sidebars and resizing.

-Anyway, I looked into them briefly, but in the end, my mentor decided that the bugs are complicated enough that he should [handle them himself](https://gitlab.gnome.org/jrb/crosswords/-/merge_requests/258).
-His fix was to replace all the `.ui` files with [Blueprint](https://gitlab.gnome.org/GNOME/blueprint-compiler) files, and then make changes from there until all the bugs were gone.
+I looked into them briefly, but in the end, my mentor decided that the bugs are complicated enough that he should [handle them himself](https://gitlab.gnome.org/jrb/crosswords/-/merge_requests/258).
+His fix was to replace all the `.ui` files with [Blueprint](https://gitlab.gnome.org/GNOME/blueprint-compiler) files, and then make changes from there to squash all the bugs.
 The port to Blueprint also makes it much easier to edit the UI in the future.

 ## Font testing